Attriumph/Fullstack-Tiny-URL-Service/README.md

   - (2)peek estimate:

-     Assume peak traffic = 5* Average daily traffic insert peek : 1.2 *5 = 6
+     - Assume peak traffic = 5* Average daily traffic
+     - insert peek : 1.2 *5 = 6
-     lookup peek： 35 *5 = 175
+     - lookup peek： 35 *5 = 175

      Therefore, we can deal with it by a single machine

-### 3.Aplication: service/algorithm
+### 3. Aplication: service/algorithm
-1.In oder to design efficiently, we use map at the begin(ShortToLongMap， LongToShortMap)
+1. In oder to design efficiently, we use map at the begin(ShortToLongMap， LongToShortMap)

 ```javascript
     map<longURL, shortURL> LongToShortMap;
     map<shortURL, longURL> ShortToLongMap;